← All posts

 Not everyone arrives early.
 The current top 100 includes players who turned professional at 20, 21, 22, or even 23 — and several of them are ranked well inside the top 50.

-Connor Norrie, ranked #29, turned professional at 22 after completing college tennis at the University of Texas.
-Arthur Rinderknech, ranked #28, turned pro at 23.
-Gaël Diallo (#38) and Nuno Borges (#49) both turned pro at 22.
+Connor Norrie, ranked #24, turned professional at 22 after completing college tennis at Texas Christian University.
+Arthur Rinderknech, ranked #25, turned pro at 23.
+Gaël Diallo (#49) turned pro at 22.
 These are not back-of-the-ranking grinders — they are mid-top-50 players who took unconventional routes.

 The pattern that does hold: the very top of the ranking skews sharply early.
 The players competing for Grand Slams and Masters titles — the top 10 or 15 — mostly turned professional before 18.
 Below that, the relationship between entry age and ranking gets considerably messier.